superluminar-io/aws_fundamentals_workshop/docs/4_glossary.md

 - **Amazon EC2 (Elastic Compute Cloud)**: A web service that provides secure, resizable compute capacity in the cloud.

+- **Amazon ECS (Elastic Compute Service)**: A fully managed container orchestration service that allows you to run, stop, and manage containers on a cluster.

 - **AWS IAM (Identity and Access Management)**: A web service that helps you securely control access to AWS resources.

 - **Amazon RDS (Relational Database Service)**: A web service that makes it easier to set up, operate, and scale a relational database in the cloud.